Jaime Valfredo Rangel: Director of Tipografia Rangel

 De Medicina, an instruction for all doctors in Portuguese India.

-The publication house was the one of the largest in Goa publishing a total of 17 periodicals at the time including O Independente and O Indespensavel that were also created and edited by the Rangel family.
+The publication house was one of the largest in Goa publishing a total of 17 periodicals at the time including O Independente and O Indespensavel that were also created and edited by the Rangel family.

 His publications made him well known and his publication house synonymous for literature published in Goa at the time.

 In 1926 Tipografia Rangel published Hanv Saiba Poltodi Vetam by Carlos Eugenio Ferreira, which would become one of the most famous Dekhni songs in Goa and be adapted by Raj Kapoor as Na mangoon sona chandi in his Hindi movie Bobby.